Coshocton Metropolitan Housing Authority

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Coshocton Metropolitan Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Coshocton Metropolitan Housing Authority manages approximately 388 assisted housing units (257 Section 8, 131 Public Housing), and wait times depend on turnover and demand in Coshocton.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Coshocton Metropolitan Housing Authority
+Programs at Coshocton Metropolitan Housing Authority

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Coshocton Metropolitan Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Coshocton Metropolitan Housing Authority manages approximately 131 Public Housing units in Coshocton.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Coshocton Metropolitan Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Coshocton.
+This program serves approximately 257 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Coshocton Metropolitan Housing Authority directly for specific program details and eligibility requirements.
+The Other program at Coshocton Metropolitan Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Coshocton.
+Contact the housing authority directly for specific program details and eligibility requirements.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Coshocton Metropolitan Housing Authority are attached to specific apartment complexes or units in Coshocton.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Coshocton Metropolitan Housing Authority directly for specific program details and eligibility requirements.
+The Parkview North program at Coshocton Metropolitan Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Coshocton.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions